Scalable Kernelization for Maximum Independent Sets: Conclusion

 \section{Conclusion}

 We presented an efficient parallel kernelization algorithm based on graph partitioning and parallel bipartite maximum matching, vertex pruning as well as reduction tracking.
 On the one hand, our algorithm produces kernels that are orders of magnitude smaller than the fastest kernelization methods, while having a similar execution time.
 On the other hand, our algorithm is able to compute kernels with size comparable to the smallest known kernels, but up to two orders of magnitude faster that previously possible.
 Experiments with local search algorithms show that we find larger independent sets faster.
-In future work, we want to apply our parallel kernelization techniques in more MIS algorithms, such as exact branch-and-reduce~\cite{akiba-tcs-2016}, and transfer our techniques to other problems that use kernelization such as~\cite{dehne20052,jansen2013data,guo2007invitation}.
+In future work, we want to parallelize the \lineartime{} algorithm by Chang~\etal~\cite{chang2017computing} so that our algorithm is fully parallel, apply our parallel kernelization techniques in more MIS algorithms, such as exact branch-and-reduce~\cite{akiba-tcs-2016}, {explore techniques for further parallelizing the LP reduction}, and transfer our techniques to other problems that use kernelization~\cite{Dehne2007,jansen2013data,guo2007invitation,etscheid2018linear}.